 Performed considerably better than the state of the art at the time.
 Has 60 million parameters, 650,000 neurons and includes five convolutional layers.

 The two ‘streams’ shown in the paper only exist to allow training on two GPUs.

 CNN that won the ILSVRC 2014 challenge.
 Composed of 9 inception layers.

 A basic convolutional network, historically used for the MNIST dataset.

 An architecture that uses skip connections to create very deep networks.
 The original paper achieved 152 layers, 8 times deeper than VGG nets.
 Used for image recognition, winning first place in the ILSVRC 2015 classification task.
 Residual connections can also be used to create deeper RNNs such as Google’s 16-layer RNN encoder-decoder (Wu et al., 2016).

 Uses shortcut connections performing the identity mapping, which are added to the outputs of the stacked layers.
-Based on the theory that is easier to optimise than .
-Each layer uses the equation
+Each residual block uses the equation:

 A CNN that secured the first and second place in the 2014 ImageNet localization and classification tracks, respectively.
 VGG stands for the team which submitted the model, Oxford’s Visual Geometry Group.
 The VGG model consists of 16–19 weight layers and uses small convolutional filters of size 3x3 and 1x1.